ikigeng/Tailed.ca/README.md

 - `PUT /api/posts/:id` - Update a post
 - `DELETE /api/posts/:id` - Delete a post

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.